Corby

-Figures released in March 2010 revealed that Corby had the fastest growing population in both Northamptonshire and the whole of England.
-The town was at one time known locally as "Little Scotland" due to the large number of Scottish workers who came to Corby for its steelworks.
-Recently, Corby has undergone a large regeneration process with the opening of Corby railway station and Corby International Pool in 2009 and the Corby Cube in 2010.
-The Cube was home to the (former) Corby Borough Council offices and also houses a 450-seat theatre, a public library and other community amenities.
+Corby was once known as "Little Scotland" due to the large number of Scottish workers who came to work in its steelworks.
+Corby has undergone regeneration with the opening of Corby railway station and Corby International Pool in 2009 and the Corby Cube in 2010.
+The Cube houses a 450-seat theatre, public library and other community amenities.

 History

 Early history

 Mesolithic and Neolithic artefacts have been found in the area surrounding Corby and human remains dating to the Bronze Age were found in 1970 at Cowthick.
 The first evidence of permanent settlement comes from the 8th century when Danish invaders arrived and the settlement became known as "Kori's by" – Kori's settlement.
 The settlement was recorded in the Domesday Book of 1086 as "Corbei".
 Corby's emblem, the raven, derives from an alternative meaning of this word.
 These Danish roots were recognised in the naming of the most southern of the town's housing estates, Danesholme, around which one of the Danish settlements was located.

 Corby was granted the right to hold two annual fairs and a market by Henry III in 1226.
 In 1568 Corby was granted a charter by Elizabeth I that exempted local landowners from tolls (the fee paid by travellers to use the long-distance public roads), dues (an early form of income tax) and gave all men the right to refuse to serve in the local militia.
 A popular legend is that the Queen was hunting in Rockingham Forest when she (dependent on the legend) either fell from her horse or became trapped in a bog whilst riding.
 Upon being rescued by villagers from Corby she granted the charter in gratitude for her rescue.
 Another popular explanation is that it was granted as a favour to her alleged lover Sir Christopher Hatton.